rotrojan/Inception/README.md

 # Inception
-This devOps projects aims to build a simple infrastructure composed of three docker containers: a Nginx server, a MariaDB database and a Wordpress site with php-fpm.
+This 42 project is an introduction to devOps.
+It aims to build a simple infrastructure composed of three docker containers: a Nginx server, a MariaDB database and a Wordpress site with php-fpm.
 Those containers are built upon an Alpine Linux docker-image and orchestrated by a docker-compose file.
 The wordpress site and the database must be both on a their own persistent docker-volume, a custom docker-network must be set, the connection must be done via https and specific ports must be used.

 <p align="center">